 Links

-This video is a live picture feed from the Katmai National Park, National Park Service hosted by explore.org.
+This video is from the Katmai National Park, National Park Service, hosted by explore.org.
 The camera is on pretty much from sunrise to sunset.
-After hours I think you get re-runs.
-I assume that during the winter, when the bears are hibernating and the salmon are not running, the National Park Service will shut the camera off.
-Since they are not commenting and the pictures on the web camera are limited, pretty soon I will link some of my videos hosted by YouTube in a separate blog post.
+After hours, I think you get re-runs.
+I assume that during the winter, when the bears are hibernating, and the salmon are not running, the National Park Service will shut the camera off.
+Since they are not commenting and the pictures on the web camera are limited, I will soon link some of my videos hosted by YouTube in a separate blog post.

 Picture 100 is my favorite.
 A close second is number 32.
 Of course, you can’t beat picture 1 with the cubs!